-Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights according to the Stewardship policy, where applicable, in collaboration with BNP Paribas Asset Management's Sustainability Centre.
+Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights according to the Stewardship policy, where applicable.

-The Euronext ESG Eurozone Biodiversity Leaders PAB (NTR) Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product, and are based on the reference benchmark ESG methodology:
+The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product:

-- The percentage of the financial product's portfolio compliant with the reference benchmark eligible stock criteria taking into account sectorial and controversial policies; - The percentage of the financial product's assets covered by the ESG analysis based on the index provider ESG methodology; - The minimum percentage of the financial product's universe reduction due to exclusion of securities with low ESG score and/or sector exclusions and/or any other extra financial criteria; - The average carbon footprint of the financial product's portfolio compared to the average carbon footprint of its investment universe as defined in the Prospectus; - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of SFDR.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The percentage of the financial product's portfolio compliant with the RBC Policy - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the financial product's portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?